-7 Stretches that Get Rid of Back Pain
+7 Stretches to Relieve Back Pain

-Exercises to reduce back pain
+Exercises to relieve back pain

 - Put a yoga mat on the floor.
 Lay on your back with your legs straight.